DamarTheMunginizer/Life-Expectancy-Analysis/README.md

 ### Presentation Structure

-**You must be ready to present your findings by the start of class on Friday, 2/2.**
+**You must be ready to present your findings by the start of class on 10/30.**

 - **Must be within time limit - not more than 5-7 minutes.**
 - Use Google Slides or some other visual aid (Keynote, Powerpoint, etc).